doorisajar/netreader/README.md

   * Jinteki and Haas-Bioroid: Selective Mind-Mapping.
 * Removes games with missing data:
   * Games with no version number (used to determine which data packs were valid).
+* Modifies:
+  * Runner_Player and Corporation_Player renamed to RunID and CorpID.
+* Adds:
+  * The latest available data pack on OCTGN when the game was played (Pack).
+  * Win / Loss column.
+A Corp win is stored as TRUE.

 *glicko.R*